george-hawkins/micropython-wifi-setup/docs/NOTES.md

 Android screen recorder
 -----------------------

-The [usage video](https://george-hawkins.github.io/micropython-wifi-setup/) was recorded with the open source [ScreenCam](https://play.google.com/store/apps/details?id=com.orpheusdroid.screenrecorder) using the default settings.
+The [usage video](https://george-hawkins.github.io/micropython-wifi-setup/) was recorded with the open-source [ScreenCam](https://play.google.com/store/apps/details?id=com.orpheusdroid.screenrecorder) using the default settings.

 It was edited with [iMovie](https://www.apple.com/imovie/) and exported at 540p / medium quality / best compression.